Schijndel

-Schijndel ([ˈsxɛindəl]) is a town and former municipality in the southern Netherlands, in the province of North Brabant.
+Schijndel ([ˈsxɛindəl]) is a town and former municipality in the province of North Brabant, in the south of the Netherlands.
 Schijndel is located approximately 14 km southeast of 's-Hertogenbosch.
-Schijndel was founded on 6 December in the year 1309.
-On 1 January 2017 Schijndel, together with Veghel and Sint-Oedenrode, merged into a new municipality called Meierijstad creating the largest municipality of the province North-Brabant in terms of land area.
+Schijndel was founded on 6 December 1309.
+On 1 January 2017 Schijndel, together with Veghel and Sint-Oedenrode, merged into a new municipality, Meierijstad, which created the largest municipality of North Brabant by land area.